-You will be allowed a set amount of time to study the pre-test booklet.
-At the end of the study period, the pre-test booklet will be collected and the test booklet will be passed out.
+You will be allowed a set amount of time to study the pre-test material.
+At the end of the study period, the computer will move onto the actual examination.
 You will be given a set amount of time to complete the test.

-When you have completed the test, stay in your seat and raise your hand to notify the Test Monitor that you have finished and you want to turn in your answer sheet.
-Follow the procedures announced by the Test Monitor for turning in your test booklet and answer sheet.
+When you have completed the test, stay in your seat and raise your hand to notify the Test Monitor that you have finished.